roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Mmmmmmm!"
 Vic moaned with pleasure into Jenny's pussy.
 She was so wet, having cum several times, that I didn't encounter much resistance pushing my cock into her pussy.
 With only a couple small thrusts I buried myself in her and slowly started fucking Vic's pussy.

  Vic was now licking Jenny's snatch like it was her favorite meal in the entire world.
 She probed deeper and deeper into Jenny's pink inner folds with her tongue licking up her juices as she went.
 Every couple seconds Vic would suck Jenny's clit into her mouth and flick it with her tongue causing her to shiver with excitement.
-Report_Story #4